 Citizenship.
 Democracy.
 Governance.
 These concepts are integral to the functioning of our country, but what do they really mean?
 What do they mean for youth?

 The Foundation for the Study of Processes of Government in Canada is a registered non-profit organization founded in 1975.

+Many of today’s political leaders made their debut in Forum – so don’t hesitate!
 You, your child, or your student can be a part of a new generation of national leaders.